appbaseio/analytics.js/README.md

 #### Set user

-Sets the user ID which will be used to retrieve the search headers.
+Sets the user ID.
+User ID helps to record an event for that particular user.

 ```ts
 setUserID(userID: string)